ayush1k/chatbot-open/README.md

 ## What this app does

 - Starts a local chat interface in Streamlit
-- Lets you paste your OpenRouter API key in the sidebar
+- Shows a setup screen first to enter your OpenRouter API key and model ID
+- Opens the chat page after setup, with quick controls to change credentials and clear chat
-- Sends your messages to the selected OpenRouter model
+- Sends your messages to the configured OpenRouter model
 - Streams model responses in real time

 ## Prerequisites